Discover the best museums in London with this handy guide. Looking for a bit of culture? These spots have it all.

 Ok, we know that may not sound like everyone’s cup of tea, and we’ll admit we didn’t think it would be ours when we first visited, but if you’ve got a curious mind you’ll find plenty to fascinate you about this museum.

 And no, it’s not going to gross you out like the Hunterian.

 Imperial War Museum

-But why would you when your exhibitions follow the history of modern warfare, with some particularly harrowing sections on the trench warfare of World War 1?
+But why would you when your exhibitions follow the history of modern warfare, with some particularly harrowing sections on the trench warfare of World War 1 and the Holocaust?